Last Updated: 18 June 2026

 A conflict may arise where Bitpace, or one of its shareholders or members, members of our management body, employees, or Connected Persons:

-• Is likely to make a financial gain, or avoid a financial loss, at the expense of a client;
+- Is likely to make a financial gain, or avoid a financial loss, at the expense of a client;

-• Has an interest in the outcome of a service provided to a client or a transaction executed on behalf of a client, which is distinct from the client’s interest in that outcome;
+- Has an interest in the outcome of a service provided to a client or a transaction executed on behalf of a client, which is distinct from the client’s interest in that outcome;

-• Has a financial or other incentive to favour the interests of one client or group of clients over the interests of another client; or
+- Has a financial or other incentive to favour the interests of one client or group of clients over the interests of another client; or

-• Receives or will receive from a person other than the client an inducement (i.e. a fee a gift or entertainment) in relation to a service provided to the client, in the form of monies, goods or services, other than the standard commission or fee for that service.
+- Receives or will receive from a person other than the client an inducement (i.e. a fee, a gift or entertainment) in relation to a service provided to the client, in the form of monies, goods or services, other than the standard commission or fee for that service.

 Identification and Management of Conflicts of Interest

-Regulators require organisations to maintain and operate effective governance and administrative arrangements, with a view to taking all appropriate steps to manage conflicts of interest and prevent them constituting or giving rise to a risk of damage to the interests of its clients.
+Regulators require organisations to maintain and operate effective governance and administrative arrangements, with a view to taking all appropriate steps to manage conflicts of interest and prevent them from constituting or giving rise to a risk of damage to the interests of their clients.
 Where it is not possible to avoid or manage a conflict of interest, Bitpace has the discretion to decline to provide the service requested.
 As part of Bitpace’s governance framework, a number of organisational arrangements, systems and internal controls have been implemented which are designed to identify and manage potential conflicts of interest to prevent damage to the interests of Bitpace’s clients.
 The controls include, but are not limited to:

-• Governance structure;
+- Governance structure;

-• Senior management oversight, management information and reporting;
+- Senior management oversight, management information and reporting;

-• Code of Conduct which includes terms and conditions of employment;
+- Code of Conduct, which includes terms and conditions of employment;

 Examples of Conflicts of Interest and Mitigation Measures